ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 additional data collection.

-Data augmentation allows us to create different versions of the original input data, which can improve the modelâ€™s generalization performance.
+Data augmentation allows us to create different versions of the original input data, which can improve the model's generalization performance.
 Why?
 Augmented data can help the model improve its ability to generalize, since it makes it harder to memorize spurious information via training examples or featuresâ€"or, in the case of image data, exact pixel values for specific pixel locations.
-FigureÂ [1.2](#fig:ch05-fig02){reference="fig:ch05-fig02"
+Figure [1.2](#fig:ch05-fig02){reference="fig:ch05-fig02"
 reference-type="ref"} highlights common image data augmentation techniques, including increasing brightness, flipping, and cropping.